 as always, late summer includes many barbecues. and trips to new york city where we stayed with good friends. we ate mexican food, drank beer on an isolated rooftop bar, frequented juice bars, and had a few jam sessions on the roof. i love new york city.

-we drank champagne for lunch, took lots of walks to our neighborhood park, and went to the beach. new england weather, you're crazy! we celebrated my sister's birthday and watched many beautiful sunsets.
+in october, we drank champagne for lunch, took lots of walks to our neighborhood park, and went to the beach. new england weather, you’re crazy! we celebrated my sister’s birthday and watched many beautiful sunsets.

 my older sister, lola, came home for a few days and i met some of my favorite bloggers. our little family took a lot of evening walks to the beach, just in time to catch the sunset. oh, and how could i forget – weber won second place at a local halloween parade.

 in november, we went to the finger lakes to taste wine. and taste wine, we did. it was such a fun weekend with such a great group of people. i also went to wine school. which was so much fun. and i learned a lot. (and it was a great excuse to eat a ridiculous amount of cheese).

 then i surprised my love with a helicopter lesson. he was so excited. and it was so fun to plan. and i was so proud of myself that i was able to keep the secret.

 and then it was december. i took many walks to think and take in the beautiful late fall colors. i had a difficult time deciding whether i preferred sunrises to sunsets. the verdict is still out. cecilia came from sweden to visit and it was so fun showing her around my hometown. we drank the best hot cocoa and introduced her to the finest clam chowder.

 then we took a mini vacation to arizona where we saw family and lots of sunshine. we had fun planning a celebration dinner for my brother-in-law. i really love arizona. the horizon and landscape is so beautiful in contrast to new england.